-Applications will be accepted from farmers and land managers within an AONB or National Park in England, or the Norfolk Broads.
+Applications will be accepted from farmers and land managers within a National Landscape or National Park in England, (including the Broads).
 The programme may also support activity on other land where that activity can demonstrate benefit to the Protected Landscape, or the Protected Landscape organisation's objectives or partnership initiatives.
 Your Protected Landscape FiPL officer can advise on whether your land / project is eligible.

 You can check if your land is within the boundaries of a protected landscape on the MAGIC mapping website.
-Follow these steps:
+From the Map Layers tab, follow these steps:

 - 1. select Designations

 - 2. select Land-based designations

 - 3. select Statutory

-- 4. untick all boxes apart from Areas of Outstanding Natural Beauty (England) and National Parks (England).
+- 4. select Areas of Outstanding Natural Beauty (England) and National Parks (England).